 - Quickly verify and QA instrumentation in real time to identify any gaps or issues with events.
 An engineer could use Event Explorer to verify whether she has implemented a new event, or implemented it correctly.
 Data and Engineering teams can see in real-time if any given event is properly firing, either within a flow or on its own.

 View a real-time event stream using Event Explorer

 To use Event Explorer to view events as they are fired, follow these steps:

-- In any Amplitude chart, click Show Event Explorer.
+- In any Amplitude chart, click Select events using your product.

-- Log into your product with your test user ID and begin using it.
+- Log into or open your product with your test user ID or device ID and begin using it.
 Watch as the events roll in, in near-real time.